GT-ARC/opaca-core/examples/ping-pong/README.md

 * Ping and Pong in different AgentContainers under the same RuntimePlatform
 * Ping and Pong in different AgentContainers under different RuntimePlatform

-## Starting process for distributed Ping Pong:
+## Starting process for distributed Ping-Pong:

 * run `mvn install`
 * start runtime platform